 Follow the 2.2-kilometre (1hr return) World Heritage Hike from Wonambi Fossil Centre to Victoria Fossil Cave to explore the park’s ancient history, or take the 700-metre (30 min return) Roof Top Loop Walk via Bat Cave and Blanche Cave.

-Of course, slap bang in the middle of Mount Gambier, the legendary Umpherston Sinkhole/Balumbul is always worth a wander, with a short stroll down behind hanging vines unearthing a spectacular sunken garden that’s bursting with colourful roses, hydrangeas and other flowering beauties in-season.
+The legendary Umpherston Sinkhole/Balumbul in Mount Gambier is always worth a wander, with a short stroll down behind hanging vines unearthing a spectacular sunken garden that’s bursting with colourful roses, hydrangeas and other flowering beauties in-season.
 Look out for the local possums, who emerge daily around dinnertime.

 Ancient and awesome, Tantanoola Caves Conservation Park is home to one of the most spectacular caves in the country, with a kaleidoscope of peach, pink, brown and cream awaiting those taking the 30-minute guided tour (then stroll at your leisure).
 Set into the cliff face of ‘Up and Down Rocks’, you’ll also want to check out the easy 500-metre walking trail above the caves (20 minutes) for seriously impressive views of the surrounding area.